-Ahead of the new WSL season, Flo Lloyd-Hughes looks at the new teams and changes to the domestic women’s game.
+Ahead of the new WSL season, Florence Lloyd-Hughes looks at the new teams and changes to the domestic women’s game.

 Forget everything you know about domestic women’s football.
 The 2018-19 season signifies the start of a brand new era for the women’s game in England.

 After several years of semi-successful football, the Football Association has made the bold decision to create a top-tier of women’s football that is strictly “full-time”.

 Teams operating in the WSL, formerly WSL One, have to meet a series of criteria, including a squad of full-time professional players.

 The second-tier Championship, previously known as WSL Two, will consist of a semi-professional, part-time environment.
 The change has resulted in several teams being demoted or promoted based on financial capabilities and club structure.

 Sunderland, who were competing in WSL One last year, now find themselves in the third-tier, the new National League.
 By contrast, West Ham United were moved from third-tier straight to the top.
 The club also signed ex-Chelsea player Claire Rafferty, signalling an intent to be a long-running WSL side.